shelbywengreen/genomics-project/README.md

 #### Data
 * Links to any data files required to run our notebooks (including data files we created) can be found in the notebooks
+  - Our project can't be run using small input files since we require a large number of cells to create metacells
 * The dataset studied in this project is the Fresh Frozen Lymph Node with B-cell Lymphoma dataset from 10x Genomics (link: https://www.10xgenomics.com/resources/datasets/fresh-frozen-lymph-node-with-b-cell-lymphoma-14-k-sorted-nuclei-1-standard-2-0-0)
   - RNA dataset download name: Raw feature barcode matrix (HDF5)
   - ATAC dataset download name: ATAC Per fragment information file (TSV.GZ)